iam-mhaseeb/Shrimp/README.md

 # Shrimp
-A simple chatbot build with Python & NLTK.
+A simple chatbot build with Python, NLTK & SKLearn.

 ## Installation